motoko-bootcamp/dao-adventure-initiation/README.md

 To gain access to the group, you must first complete and deploy your 1st application by completing all the tasks in [main.mo](src/main.mo).
 Only after doing so will the secret code be revealed.

 ## How to get started?
-Head over to [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.ic0.app/?tag=2903574997) and follow the instructions.
-Use [demo.mo](src/demo.mo) as a reference.
+Head over to [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.ic0.app/?tag=2484611184) and follow the instructions. <br/> Use [demo.mo](src/demo.mo) as a reference.

-## Learn more
+## Want to understand a bit more?
-If you want to learn more , read the [tutorial](/tutorials/README.MD) section.
+Curious about how all of this work, read the [tutorial](/tutorials/README.MD) section.